nicpittman/tropical_pacific_carbon_export/readme.md

       chmod  0600 ~/.netrc
       ```
       and then run it like ```sh download_NASA_chlora.sh```
       They will be downloaded to datasets/chl/*nc and then moved automatically to the relevant folder /chlor_a/ seawifs or modis.
+Note that for some reason, some downloaded files are corrupt.
+You will need to manually download the broken netcdf files, i don't have an easy fix for this.

    5. TPCA should download automatically during script 2.
 It will download to datasets/chl/TPCA/.
 Sourced from: https://researchdata.ands.org.au/tropical-pacific-chlorophyll-reprocessing-v10/1438905